HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/docker.md

 !!! note
     - Start in the directory where the files `server.id` and `docker-compose.yml` are located.
     - The setup can take a few minutes, depending on your hardware and the network speed to your primary server.
+    - If prompted for access credentials to HCL Container Repository (Harbor), see [Obtain authentication token from HCL Container Repository](../../howto/install/obtainauthenticationtoken.md).

 <!-- prettier-ignore -->
 !!! tip